izzyreal/vmpc-juce/plugin-compatibility-matrix-2.md

 On Windows, the issue of the plugin window closing when you press the "Escape" key can be resolved by enabling "FX | Window float selected FX" or "FX | Dock FX window in Docker".

 Note: Carla on Windows and macOS don't have this "Escape" key probem with the LV2.
 "Send all keyboard input to plug-in" seems to have no effect.

+## Ardour

+Ardour does not respect VMPC2000XL's plugin aspect ratio, so after resizing it's likely you will see some empty area around VMPC2000XL's GUI.
+I also couldn't find a way to specify a minimum window size without affecting the initial one, so, in Ardour, the window size is initially at its smallest.

 ## Miscellaneous hosts